-Our discussion of CVP analysis has focused on the sales necessary to break even or to reach a desired profit, but two other concepts are useful regarding our break-even sales.
-Those concepts are margin of safety and operating leverage.
+Our discussion of CVP analysis has focused on the sales essential to break also or to with a desired profit, but two other concepts are useful about our break-even sales.
+Those ideas are margin of safety and also operating leverage.

 You are watching: Use the following information to determine the margin of safety in dollars: